uduk/uduk-convolution/README.md

 # uduk-convolution
-Written in pure C with inline assembly, uduk-convolution is a great tool to tailor your guitar sounds for more realistic.
+Written in pure C with inline assembly, uduk-convolution is a great tool to tailor your guitar sounds to be far more realistic.

 ## Fast direct convolution of two audio sources
 $ ./uduk-convolution input.wav impulse.wav output.wav